GRAINS-Wheat, corn, soy sag as traders await U.S. crop report

 By Tom Polansek

-CHICAGO, Nov 4 (Reuters) - U.S. grain futures stumbled on Thursday amid positioning ahead of a federal crop report next week that is expected to show bigger estimates for the nation's corn and soybean harvests, analysts said.
+CHICAGO, Nov 4 (Reuters) - U.S. grain futures stumbled on Thursday as traders adjusted positions ahead of a federal crop report next week that is expected to show bigger estimates for the nation's corn and soybean harvests.

-Losses pulled wheat back further from a nine-year high reached on Tuesday at the Chicago Board of Trade.
-Corn retreated from a 2-1/2-month high set on Tuesday.
+Prices retreated from recent gains as traders wanted to book profits before the U.S. Department of Agriculture's monthly supply/demand report on Nov.
+9, analysts said.

-"We've had a good little run" in the grain markets, said Jim Gerlach, president of broker A/C Trading.
+"We've had a good little run" in prices, said Jim Gerlach, president of broker A/C Trading.

 The USDA on Tuesday is expected to raise its estimates for U.S. corn and soy yields and production slightly from October, according to a Reuters poll of analysts.
-On average, they expect the agency to increase estimates for U.S. soybean ending stocks but trim the corn carryout.
+They also, on average, expect the agency to increase estimates for U.S. soybean ending stocks but trim the corn carryout.

-Weekly U.S. export sales data for wheat, corn and soybeans, issued Thursday by the USDA, were toward the high end of analyst estimates.
+Weekly U.S. export sales data for wheat, corn and soybeans, issued on Thursday by the USDA, were toward the high end of analysts' estimates.

 "They were solid," Gerlach said.

-Wheat contributed to a new 10-year high for prices for global food commodities in October and was expected to fuel record cereal trade this year, the U.N. food agency said.
+Wheat contributed to a new 10-year high for global prices of food commodities in October and was expected to fuel record cereal trade this year, the U.N. food agency said.

 Dry growing conditions for recently sown winter crops in Russia and Ukraine have added to supply concerns in top exporting countries following poor spring wheat harvests this year.

+"The fundamentals remain very sound," said Phin Ziebell, agribusiness economist at National Australia Bank.

-(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Colin Packham in Canberra Editing by Ramakrishnan M., Will Dunham, Jonathan Oatis and Dan Grebler)
+(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Colin Packham in Canberra Editing by Ramakrishnan M., Jonathan Oatis and Dan Grebler)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))